PLP Chief Executive Officer

 The journey in my current position has seen the school successfully move from a Requires Improvement grading from Ofsted in November 2013 to a Good judgement during our most recent inspection in November 2015.
 I believe passionately about providing the best outcomes for children through setting high expectations and providing enriching, stimulating and high-quality learning opportunities.
 I also believe that the vast majority of teachers have the same belief and deserve the support and guidance in ensuring they are able to deliver this for the children in their care.

 Peterborough Children’s University Manager

 - Gill Hall (01733 864784)

-Further to a 33 year career, Gill joins the Peterborough Children’s University team.
-Having most recently held the post of Assistant Headteacher at Bourne Grammar School in Lincolnshire, Gill brings a wealth of experience and insight – as well as passion for learning and learners.
+Further to a 33-year career, Gill joins the Peterborough Children’s University team.
+Having most recently held the post of Assistant Headteacher at Bourne Grammar School in Lincolnshire, Gill brings a wealth of experience and insight – as well as a passion for learning and learners.